philipstubbs13/liri-node-ap/README.md

 ### <a name="env-variables"></a> Create a .env file
 <p>To run LIRI on your computer, you need to provide your own .env file for it to work.</p>
-<p>After you have the API keys, create a file named .env in the project root directory (liri-node-app) with the following contents.</p>
+<p>Create a file named .env in the project root directory (liri-node-app) with the following contents.</p>
-<p>You will replace the values with the API keys you obtain in the next step.</p>
+<p>You will replace the placeholder values with the API keys you obtain in the next step.</p>
 <pre>
 #Spotify API keys